lowRISC/opentitan/doc/ug/getting_started_fpga.md

 ```

 Since not all FPGAs are able to fit the full design, there is a separate script that can be invoked to reduce the size of the design.
+Note that even though the ChipWhisperer CW310 board with Xilinx Kintex 7 XC7K410T FPGA is able to hold the full OpenTitan design, it currently requires the size of the design to be reduced just like for the Nexys Video FPGA board.

 To reduce the design such that it fits the Nexys Video FPGA board:
 ```console